 Normal Ovaries on UltrasoundNo comments yet drpankajtalwar June 24th, 2019

-- On baseline imaging ovaries are evaluated for normal expected findings and to screen any abnormality.
+- On the baseline, imaging ovaries are evaluated for normally expected findings and to screen any abnormality.

 - On color Doppler, flow velocity tends to increase at and immediately after ovulation.